VMI Boards Thriller ‘Wicked Games’; Watch Debut Trailer – EFM

-EXCLUSIVE: Sales company VIM Worldwide has picked up global rights to Teddy Grennan’s thriller Wicked Games.
+EXCLUSIVE: Sales company VMI Worldwide has picked up global rights to Teddy Grennan’s thriller Wicked Games.

 Starring in the pic are Christine Spang (Succession), Conner Ann Waterman (Chicago Fire), Michael Shenefelt (Postal), Markus Silbiger (The Violent Heart).